 If you stand with Israel, with which Israel do you stand?
 The word “Israel” can mean different things, based on the context in which it is found, such as: 1) The grandson of Abraham (originally named Jacob) who had twelve sons; 2) The nation which proceeded from Jacob and his twelve sons; 3) The modern nation commonly called “Israel,” which may or may not be true descendants of Jacob (nobody today can prove that his lineage goes back to Jacob—cf. Ezra 2:62; Neh.
-7:64); or 4) The entire group of people today who are saved, regardless of their genealogies—the body of Christ.
+7:64); or 4) The entire group of people today who are saved through faith and obedience to Christ, regardless of their genealogies—the body of Christ.

 There can be legitimate reasons for nations such as modern Israel to defend themselves, but if you stand with people who claim to be Jews simply because you believe they are “still God’s chosen people,” you are mistaken.
 Genesis chapter twelve records God making a promise to Israel’s grandfather Abram that consisted of three main parts, fulfilled in this order: 1) God would make a great nation of Abram’s descendants (Deut.
 26:5); 2) God would give Abram’s descendants the promised land of Canaan (Josh.
 3:19; 23:11-14); and 3) God would bless all families of the earth through Abram’s seed (Matt.
 1:1-25; Gal.
 4:4; cf. Gen. 12:1-7).

 Those blessings have now come to pass.
 The physical nation of Israel was God’s peculiar and holy nation until the time of Christ’s death (Ex.
-19; Eph.
+19; Gal.
+3:22-29; Eph.
 2:11-20), but that nation has already fulfilled its main purpose—to bring the Messiah into the world so all families (Gentiles included) can be blessed through Him (Acts 10:34, 35).
 The Law of Moses was a wall of separation between Jews and Gentiles for over 1400 years from the time of Moses to the cross.
-Christ came and nailed the Law of Moses to His cross (Col. 2:14-17), having “broken down the middle wall of partition” between Jews and Gentiles.
-Now there is “no difference” between Jews and Gentiles in the eyes of God (Acts 15:9).
-There is really no such thing as “Jew” or “Gentile” anymore spiritually, because the only distinction that matters now is whether one is “in Christ” or “out of Christ.”
-Those who call themselves “Jews” and reject Jesus of Nazareth as the Son of God cannot be pleasing to God, as will be noted.
+Christ came and nailed the Law of Moses to His cross (Col. 2:14-17), having “broken down the middle wall of partition” between Jews and Gentiles (Eph.
+2:14).
+Now there is “no difference” between how Jews and Gentiles are saved (Acts 15:9; Rom.
+10:12).
+There is really no such thing as “Jew” or “Gentile” anymore spiritually, because the only distinction that matters now is whether one is “in Christ” or “outside of Christ.”
+Those who call themselves “Jews” and reject Jesus of Nazareth as the Son of God cannot be pleasing to God, as will be shown.

 Notice what Paul wrote to some who failed to understand that there is no distinction between Jews and Gentiles: